nichollskc/PresnellVisualisation/README.md

 scale_fill_distiller allows you to use palettes, which often look better and give a better scale than simple gradient heatmaply(fac_12, Rowv=F, Colv=FALSE, scale_fill_gradient_fun = scale_fill_distiller(palette="RdBu", limits=c(-100000, 100000), trans="pseudo_log"))

+# Custom spinner

+I was really annoyed with how tiny the normal numeric input spinner buttons were and decided to switch to use the jquery spinner so I had more control.
+I am yet to find a way to dynamically update the maximum factor, so for now I'm settling with hard coding it in the www/js/numeric_spinner.js file.

+I also think the way I've done it you can only have one such spinner in the document, which obviously isn't ideal in general but is fine for now.